mbgspcii/components-demo-svelte3/README.md

 ## Examples

-All the examples proposed in this project are located in the `routes` directory.
+All the examples proposed in this project are located in the `lib` directory.
 Feel free to inspire yourself from these different use cases to unleash the power of [TwicPics](https://www.twicpics.com/) in your own projects.

 ## Questions and feedback